 Position Overview

 The Warehouse and Logistics team within the Strategic School Operations division provides direct operational support to all DCPS schools.
-The Warehouse consists of the following areas of focus: emergency supplies and equipment, textbook replacements and closed school records, mail distribution, special event support, shipping & receiving, DCPS fleet management and copier management, emergency school moves and surplus office and student furniture.
-The mission of the Warehouse & Logistics department is to provide DC Public Schools with the logistical support necessary to achieve its academic mission.
+The Warehouse consists of the following areas of focus: emergency supplies and equipment, textbook replacements and closed school records, mail distribution, special event support, shipping and receiving, DCPS fleet management and copier management, emergency school moves and surplus office and student furniture.
+The mission of the Warehouse and Logistics department is to provide DC Public Schools with the logistical support necessary to achieve its academic mission.

 The Assistant, Warehouse Logistics will coordinate, expedite, and maintain an efficient, productive work flow of shipping /receiving and a cross-docking system for all of DC Public Schools, Central Office, Cluster Offices, and Satellite Offices within the District.